-We are seeking planning permission for the erection of 8 dwellings on land at North Lane, Haverigg.

-The proposed plans show 8 dwellings within the red-line boundary.
+We are seeking planning permission for the erection of 8 dwellings on land at North Lane, Haverigg within the redline boundary.
 Plots 1 and 2, 3 and 4, and 6, 7 and 8 will share a vehicular access onto North Lane.
 Plots 5 will have their own separate vehicular access.
+The application site follows the same area that is shown on the revised settlement boundary for Haverigg in the emerging Local Plan.
+The access road is a private road, which leads to the prison.